moustaphaOut/tierraChallenge/readme.md

 ## The result

 The purpose of the function is to take this locale, and ascertain how much time it was paused between the start date and end date.
-Only time paused during opening hours count, so if a store is set to close at 23:00 local time, then open again at 12:00 the next day, if it is paused at 22:59 then unpaused the next day at 11:59 then it has only been paused for 1 minute.
+Only time paused during opening hours counts, so if a store is set to close at 23:00 local time, then open again at 12:00 the next day, if it is paused at 22:59 then unpaused the next day at 11:59 then it has only been paused for 1 minute.

 To deal with the various date objects and timezones, both `moment` and `moment-timezone` node packages have been included.
 If you're not familiar with them, feel free to use another package.